bush

 When are events held?

-Winter Bush events are generally held on Sunday mornings roughly fortnightly between late March and early October.
 In summer daylight savings the club holds Wednesday afternoon events with a weekly "Summer Street Series" using the MapRun app and simplified maps, followed by urban parkland events (“UFO Series”) in March/April.
-The club also runs summer Mountain Bike Orienteering events (BOSS: Bike Orienteering Summer Series).

 You can TRY ORIENTEERING ANYTIME FOR FREE by visiting one of our local Permanent Courses at Blue Gum Hills Regional Park Minmi and at Brickworks Park Wallsend after printing your own map.

-What time do they start?
+What time do events start?

-Due to the nature of the sport, starts are generally staggered (similar to a or car rally or time trial).
+Due to the nature of the sport, starts are generally staggered (similar to a car rally or time trial).
 At winter Sunday bush events participants can generally start anytime between 9:30am and 11:30am.
 Summer Wednesday events have a 5:00pm to 6:30pm start window for Street-O and a 4:45pm to 6:15pm window for Urban Series events.
 Summer mountain bike orienteering starts are early Sunday mornings.
 For your first event you should aim to arrive earlier rather than later as you will need some instruction before commencing!

 How difficult is it?